Egg curry with onion and tomatoes is a 15 minutes recipe. Great side dish for rice and Indian flat breads.

 - Add ginger garlic paste and saute for a minute.

-- Add coriander powder, chili powder, salt, pinch of turmeric and give a good stir.
+- Throw in coriander powder, chili powder, salt, pinch of turmeric and give a good stir.

-- Add tomatoes and give a good stir.
+- Then add tomatoes and give a good stir, followed by eggs.

-- Add eggs, stir, cover and cook for 2 – 4 minutes until tomatoes are soft and mushy.
+- Stir, cover and cook for 2 – 4 minutes until tomatoes are soft and mushy.

 - Remove cover and saute until the curry is done.
-It does not take very long and it can be sauteed until the curry is brown or until juices of the tomato evaporate, curry comes together and oil separates.
-I did the latter.
+It does not take very long.
+Saute until curry is brown and oil separates or until juice from the tomato evaporate.

 - Garnish with kothmir and serve with rice.